Burnt wheat orecchiette, yellow sauce and taralli

 Ingredients

-• orecchiette 320 grams of burnt wheat orecchiette
+• Orecchiette 320 grams of burnt wheat orecchiette

-• tomato passata 400 millilitres yellow
+• tomato puree 400 millilitres yellow

 • extra virgin olive oil a drizzle of extra virgin olive oil